8734 E Shea Blvd. Suite 108

 An IV location map can also function as a device locating sites for standard injections and blood draws for testing.
 As a result, medical professionals may be alerted to any problem areas to prevent unpleasant surprises.

 What Kind of Light Shows Your Veins?
+What is vein visualization?

 Can You See Your Veins With a Flashlight?